rehierl/abstract-properties/11-x-hierarchies/11-3-hierarchy-of-trees/1-0-setup-of-trees.md

 Note that a setup can be understood to be accompanied by **a universal set** of nodes `U`, which can be described as the union of all the sets of nodes of each tree in the setup.
-Likewise, a setup can be understood to be accompanied by **a universal graph** `G`, which can be described as the union graph of all the trees in the setup, which is not necessarily a tree.
+Likewise, a setup can be understood to be accompanied by **a universal graph** `G`, which can be described as the union of all the trees in the setup, which is not necessarily a tree.

 Note that the **well formedness** requirement (R4) is intended to ensure that any two trees in a setup of trees are either disjoint, related (i.e. one is a